open-condo-software/condo/docs/kmigrator.md

 # kmigrator

-It's CLI migration tool.
-It helps you to create a `migrations` folder.

-Kmigrater also allow you to manage database level options.
+Kmigrator – is a CLI for managing database schema using migrations, that are stored in `migrations` folder.
 You can change a table and column options.
 For tables, you can set constraints and indexes.

 ## kmigrator columns options